 \begin{proof} Since $B$ is defined by a hyperplane cover $\Lambda'$ of weight $2-\delta$, the matrix $B$ has no polydiagonals.

-By the construction, the matrix $A$ is contained in the matrix $B$, more specifically, hyperplanes of the direction $d$ of the matrix $A$ are diagonally located in the intersection of the hyperplanes of directions $d$ and $d+1$ in the matrix $B$.
-So each polyplex $K'$ of weight $2 -\delta$ in $A$ can be put to a polyplex $K'$ of the same weight in the matrix $B$.
+By the construction, the support of the matrix $A$ is contained in the support of the matrix $B$, more specifically, hyperplanes of the direction $d$ of the matrix $A$ are diagonally located in the intersection of the hyperplanes of directions $d$ and $d+1$ in the matrix $B$.
+So each polyplex $K$ of weight $2 -\delta$ in $A$ can be put to a polyplex $K'$ of the same weight in the matrix $B$.

-To prove the theorem it remains to show that the matrix $B$ is antipodal because in this case Theorem~\ref{order2char} gives that $B$ is an extremal matrix.
-If the matrix $B$ is not antipodal then there exists an index $\alpha$ covered by $\Lambda'$ with weight strictly between $1 - \delta$ and $1$.
+To prove the theorem, it remains to show that the matrix $B$ is antipodal because in this case Theorem~\ref{order2char} gives that $B$ is an extremal matrix.
+If the matrix $B$ is not antipodal, then there exists an index $\alpha$ covered by $\Lambda'$ with weight strictly between $1 - \delta$ and $1$.
 Note that by Proposition~\ref{extrnescond}, the hyperplane cover $\Lambda$ cannot cover $\alpha$ with the same weight as $\Lambda'$, because $\Lambda$ is an optimal hyperplane cover of an extremal matrix.
 Then by the construction, $\Lambda$ covers $\alpha$ with weight strictly between $1$ and $1 + \delta$ or with weight strictly between $1 - 2\delta$ and $1 - \delta$ but both cases contradicts to the condition of the theorem. \end{proof}